-The Coast to Coast Walk is a famous hike designed by Alfred Wainwright that steers across the UK’s landscape from St Bees to Robin Hood’s Bay.
+The Coast to Coast Walk is a famous British hike designed by Alfred Wainwright that steers across the UK’s landscape from St Bees to Robin Hood’s Bay.
 The C2C rambling route passes through three national parks: the Lake District National Park, the Yorkshire Dales National Park, and the North York Moors National Park.
-The great fell-walker, Wainwright, who devised the walk, chose a route which showcases the British landscape at its best.
+The great fell-walker, Alfred Wainwright, who devised the journey, chose a route which showcases the British landscape at its best.

 The itinerary for the long distance ramble can be quite challenging.
 Consequently many people ask us how difficult is the C2C walk?
 By the time you take your first steps in St Bees, you should ideally be at a good level of fitness and stamina.
 The natural environment can be demanding at times.